ayunav/Neverlate/NeverLateProjectProposal.md

 ## The Problem

-Not getting to your destination on time; need monetary consequences to be consistently on-time to where you need to be.

 NeverLate is an iOS app for people who are often late and want to get into habit of getting to places on time.
 Existing products in the goal setting/habit building category that we currently use do not satisfy our needs as potential users: the apps are overly complicated, and do not engage and bring a user back into the app beyond sending reminders.